Eawag-SIAM/SiamSummerSchoolExercises/Readme.md

 the R packages `rmarkdown`.
 Additionally `pandoc` may need to be installed manually.

-Run the R script `src/build_html.R` to update the documents in `docs/`.
-Then commit all changes (*including the `html` files!*) and push it to GitHub.
+Run the R script `src/build_html.R` to generate the documents in `docs/` and all solutions.
+This means that R and Julia need to be installed.
+Then commit all changes (*including the `html` files in `docs/`!*) and push it to GitHub.
 The new html will be deployed automatically in a few minutes.

 ## License